ayazhantn/Data-Analysis-3/assignment-1/README.md

 📁 This is a folder containing my work for Assignment 1.

 📉 The task is to build 4 predictive models based on [cps-earnings dataset](https://osf.io/g8p9j/).
-The coded uses python helper functions as in the codes of cases provided by the Professor.
+The code uses python helper functions as in codes of the cases provided by the Professor.

 👩‍🏫 The chosen occupation for the assignment is "Teacher Assistants" under occupation code = 2540.